 In my first and most of my subsequent pregnancies, I knew I was pregnant within DAYS.
 Can you believe that?
-I’ve had 12 pregnancies and 7 were miscarriages.
-With all of them I knew almost immediately.
-Most are not “so sensitive”.
-I also had very hard pregnancies until I began the research that has helped me to build so many infertility and fertility information sites.
-You can see a list of those sites at 1emailaddress.com and products we have developed for better health at Whole Family Products; including the Fertility Tracker and Cycle Balance Progesterone Cream our most popular progesterone cream.
-We have also just launched our new line Fertile Products with Fertile Male and Fertile Female.
+I’ve had 12 pregnancies, and 7 were miscarriages, and with all of them I knew almost immediately.
+Most are not so “sensitive”.
+I also experienced difficult pregnancies until I began the research that has helped me to build so many infertility and fertility information sites.
+You can see a list of those sites at 1emailaddress.com, and products we have developed for better health at Whole Family Products, including the Fertility Tracker and Cycle Balance Progesterone Cream, our most popular progesterone cream.
+We have also just launched our new line: Fertile Products with Fertile Male and Fertile Female.

 So, down the tubes we go, separating and growing in just the first couple days.

 *Add the word “of” So, down the tubes we go, separating and growing in just the first couple of days.

 *Also following “I Digress”:

 1) The new life makes its way to the uterine lining and burrows in.
 A placenta begins.
 The hormone hCG (Human chorionic gonadotropin) production begins as this new life tells the mother’s brain that it has begun.
 PARTY in the womb!
 If you have been following the simple advice steps of overcoming infertility or have just been watching carefully, you will most likely be taking your temps.
 You may also being using a Fertility Tracker a fertility monitor using salivary ferning to detect fertile times, pregnancy and other signs you may be looking for right now.
 Two things will happen simultaneously.

 *Corrected sentence: The hormone hCG (Human chorionic gonadotropin) production begins as this new life tells the mother’s brain that conception has occurred.